darzouras/dz-nuxt/content/pages/now.md

 layout: layouts/Default.vue
 summary: What have I been up to?
 header: /uploads/delores1.jpg
----
+blocks:
+    - type: TextBlock
+      text: |
         What have I been up to?
 And [what is a now page](https://nownownow.com/about)?
+    - type: Header
+      level: "2"

-## Personally
+      text: Personally
+    - type: TextBlock
+      text: |
         Lately I'm playing guitar (poorly), catching up on anime, and playing games.
 I try to exercise daily as well to try to balance the fantastic vegan baked goods that my husband makes.
 Recently bought a sewing machine because I had a big patch to sew to my jacket- might have to take up quilting now that it's here.
+---

 ## Professionally